Will U.S. Housing Data Test the Upper Bound of the Dollar-Yen Pair?

 - China's April Retail Sales and Industrial Production

-- U.S. NAHB Housing Market Index for May
+- U.S. May NAHB Housing Market Index

-In the previous trading session, the U.S. dollar held firm amid rising U.S. interest rates, as concerns about inflation intensified against a backdrop of uncertainty surrounding the situation in the Middle East and rising crude oil prices.
-The dollar/yen pair fluctuated within a range of 158.29 to 158.86 before closing near 158.77, continuing to trade in the upper 158-yen range.Currently, the 159.00 level is likely to be viewed as an upper resistance, while the focus will be on whether the 158.30 to 158.00 range will act as support on the downside.
-We will be watching today’s U.S. NAHB Housing Market Index to gauge whether the upside potential for the U.S. dollar will expand.
+In the U.S. currency market on the previous business day, the U.S. dollar held steady as inflation concerns intensified amid uncertainty over the situation in the Middle East and rising crude oil prices, coupled with rising U.S. interest rates.The USD/JPY pair fluctuated within a range of 158.29 to 158.86 before closing near 158.77, continuing to trade in the upper 158-yen range.Currently, the 159.00 level is likely to be viewed as an upper resistance, while on the downside, the focus will be on whether the 158.30 to 158.00 range will act as support.
+We will be watching today’s U.S. NAHB Housing Market Index to determine whether the U.S. dollar has room to rise further.

-Today’s key economic indicators include China’s April retail sales and industrial production at 11:00, Turkey’s May consumer confidence index at 16:00, the U.S. May NAHB Housing Market Index at 23:00, and U.S. March foreign securities investment at 29:00.China’s retail sales came in at 0.2% year-on-year, and industrial production at 4.1% year-on-year, both falling short of market expectations.
-The U.S. NAHB Housing Market Index is expected to come in at 34, which is likely to provide insight into sentiment in the U.S. housing market.
-While major economic indicators are limited at the start of the week, Chinese data and U.S. housing-related indicators are likely to influence the economic outlook, so we should carefully monitor the reaction of the U.S. dollar and the pound.
+Today’s key economic indicators include China’s April retail sales and April industrial production at 11:00, Turkey’s May consumer confidence index at 16:00, the U.S. May NAHB Housing Market Index at 23:00, and U.S. March foreign securities investment at 29:00.China’s retail sales came in at 0.2% year-over-year, and industrial production at 4.1% year-over-year, both falling short of market expectations.
+The U.S. NAHB Housing Market Index is expected to come in at 34, which is likely to provide insight into sentiment in the U.S. housing market.While major indicators are limited at the start of the week, Chinese data and U.S. housing-related indicators are likely to influence the economic outlook, so we will need to carefully assess the reactions of the U.S. dollar and the pound.